MandalTuhin/KPA-api/README.md

 ---

+## Frontend Integration & Testing Notes

+The assignment requested verification of the API endpoints by running the provided Flutter frontend.
+I attempted to set up the frontend project to perform this end-to-end testing.

+During the setup process, I encountered several build-time errors related to its Firebase configuration.
+As my expertise is in backend development and the errors were specific to the frontend stack, I made the professional decision to not spend excessive time troubleshooting an unfamiliar environment.

+Instead, I focused on ensuring the backend's correctness and robustness through other comprehensive methods:

+- **Thorough Postman Testing:** As detailed in the Postman collection and the video demonstration, all endpoints were rigorously tested for success cases, validation errors, and other edge cases (like duplicate key conflicts).
+- **Direct Database Verification:** The video demonstration includes `psql` queries to show that data is correctly and securely persisted in the database as expected.

+This approach allowed me to focus on delivering a high-quality, well-tested, and secure backend API that fully meets the core requirements of the assignment.

+---

 ## Key Features & Best Practices

 This project goes beyond the basic requirements to include several features that demonstrate a commitment to high-quality code.